davoam/findFileFormatJS/README.md

-# fileExtDeterminer.js
+# FindFileFormatJs
-Library helps to determine the extension of a file.
-Supported extensions: jpg, gif, bmp, png
+Library helps to determine the format of a file, even if the file witout extenstion.
+Supported extensions: jpg, gif, png
 #Usage
-To use library you need to add fileExtDeterminer.js to your project
+To use library you need to add findFileFormat.js to your project
 #Simple example

 ```html